OCA/connector/connector/doc/guides/bootstrap_connector.rst

 .. warning:: If you miss this line of code, your ConnectorUnit classes won't
              be found.

-.. note:: The reason for this is that OpenERP may import the Python modules
+.. note:: The reason for this is that Odoo may import the Python modules
           of uninstalled modules, so it automatically registers the events and ConnectorUnit classes, even for uninstalled modules.